makkintosshu/automysqlcheck/README.md

         user=root
         password=SECRET_PASSWORD

-3) Add `automysqlcheck` to your crontab or update & install the macOS launchd .plist file
+3) Add `automysqlcheck` to your crontab or install the macOS launchd .plist file, specifying environment variables to override any necessary configuration values.

 ## LICENSE